KronicDeth/intellij-elixir/README.md

 ### Project

 #### From Existing Directory
+**NOTE: This feature only works in IntelliJ IDEA as it depends on an extension point unavailable in language-specific IDEs, like Rubymine.**

 If you've already created a project with `mix new`, you can load it as an Elixir project into the plugin.